dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 * Importation starts at the specified IL offset and pulls in all the code reachable from that point.
 Typically (but not always) the method entry (IL offset 0) is unreachable and so the OSR method only imports a subset of the full method.
-* Control normally branches from fgFirstBB to the BB at the OSR IL offset (the "osr entry").
+* Control normally branches from the first block (`fgFirstBB`) to the block at the OSR IL offset (the "osr entry").
 Special care is needed when the osr entry is in the middle of a try or in a nested try.
 * If dynamic PGO is enabled the OSR method will read the PGO data captured by the Tier0 method, but we also instrument the OSR method to ensure any Tier1 version we produce later on sees all the PGO data it would have seen if we'd forcibly kept the method at Tier0.

-The JIT may need to import the entry if it can be reached by tail recursion to loop optimizations, even if there no explicit IL branch to offset 0 in the IL reachable from the OSR Il offset.
+The JIT may need to import the entry block if it can be reached by tail recursion to loop optimizations, even if there no explicit IL branch to offset 0 in the IL reachable from the OSR IL offset.
 This was the source of a number of subtle bugs -- the call site that eventually may loop back to the method entry could come from an inlinee, or via devirtualization, etc.

 For the most part the jit treats an OSR method just like any other optimized jitted method.
-But aside from importation, frame layout, pgo, and prolog/epilog codegen details bleed through in only a handful of places.
+But aside from importation, frame layout, PGO, and prolog/epilog codegen details bleed through in only a handful of places.

 #### Frame Layout